Darn Kids, Get Off My Grammar!

 “…transforms writing instruction and assessment by applying superior artificial intelligence and linguistic technologies to the writing process.
 Educators can make timely, data-driven decisions for successful differentiated instruction and motivate students to write more frequently by providing them with immediate feedback.”

 That sounds great, doesn’t it?
-In reality, all the program seems to be is a fancy, much more expensive subscription-based service that provides the same basic function of the “Check Grammar / Readability Statistics” function of Microsoft Word.
+In reality, all the program seems to be is a fancy, much more expensive subscription-based service that provides the same basic function of the “Check Grammar / Readability Statistics” feature of Microsoft Word.
 Teachers are using this program to instruct students in the art of writing and then grading the results.
 That’s right.
-Somehow, a computer that is absolutely incapable of recognizing context and understanding meaning is now responsible for teaching an entire generation how to write.
+Somehow, a computer that is absolutely incapable of recognizing context and understanding meaning* is now responsible for teaching an entire generation how to write.

 If you’ve ever used the Check Grammar function of Word, you’ll immediately recognize how wrong this is.
 Assuming that the program never once reported a false error and that it never missed actual errors, and you’re left with a computer system telling a human being how to organize, construct, and relate his or her ideas via the written word – all while having no concept of what words even are.